leela2299/Two-Hand-Indian-Sign-Language-Alphabets-Classification/README.md

 ## Dataset Description.

 The Dataset consists of 26 classes eaching representing the english alphabet.
-Sample image of each englishg alphabet is shown below.
+Sample image of each english alphabet is shown below.

 <img src = "handcollage.png">